rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/general-api-info/role-based-access-control.rst

 Resolving conflicts between RBAC multiproduct versus custom (product-specific) roles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The account owner can set roles for both multiproduct and Cloud Monitoring scope, and it is important to understand how any potential conflicts among these roles are resolved.
+The account owner can set roles for both multiproduct and Rackspace Monitoring scope, and it is important to understand how any potential conflicts among these roles are resolved.
 When two roles appear to conflict, the role that provides the more extensive permissions takes precedence.
 Therefore, admin roles take precedence over observer and creator roles, because admin roles provide more permissions.

 The following table shows two examples of how potential conflicts between user roles in the Control Panel are resolved.

 **Table: Resolving role conflicts between user roles in the Control Panel**